mindspore-lab/mindone/examples/opensora_cai/README.md

 ```
 python sample_t2v.py --config configs/inference/stdit_256x256x16.yaml
 ```
-> By default, FP32 is used to ensure best precision. if use fp16, nan values may incur in stdit forward pass, resulting in dark videos.
+> By default, FP32 is used to ensure the best precision.
+Nan values may incur in stdit forward pass using fp16, resulting in dark videos.

 - To run on GPU, append
 `--device_target GPU`